Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 (3) The “go to sleep” procedure waits until all idle tasks are finished (e.g. counting down the SEC).
-In case all idle tasks are finished and no command is pending, the OPTIGA™ enters sleep mode.
+In case all idle tasks are finished and no command is pending, the OPTIGA™ Trust M enters sleep mode.

 |                                       |
 | ------------------------------------- |